Antonio Saggio: International Law and Negotiations

 From 1977 to 1978, he represented the Government of Italy in the negotiations to conclude an agreement on the extradition of persons accused of crimes of terrorism (Conferences of Copenhagen, Brussels and London).
 In 1978, he represented the Government of Italy in the United Nations Committee for the examination of the Convention on Terrorism and Hijacking.
 From 1985 to 1988, he served as Chairman of a group installed by the Permanent Council of the European Union that successfully negotiated a Convention on Jurisdiction and Enforcement of Civil and Commercial Judgments.
 In 1988, he takes part in the Diplomatic Conference of Lugano that adopts the Convention.

 Court of Justice of the European Court of Justice

 From 1979 to 1984, he was at the Court of Justice of the European Union as rapporteur of the Advocate General.
 From 1989 to 1995, he was Judge at the Court of First Instance (now the General Court of the European Union), serving as its Presiding Justice from 1995 to 1998.
-In March 1998, he was designated Advocate General at the Court of Justice of the European Union, an office he holds until 2000.
+In March 1998, he was designated Advocate General at the Court of Justice of the European Union, an office he held until 2000.